openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

 -----------------

-Fuel can configure secure access for public-facing OpenStack services such as Nova API and Horizon by configuring Haproxy to recieve SSL connections as described in [2].
+Fuel can configure secure access for public-facing OpenStack services such as Nova API and Horizon by configuring Haproxy to receive SSL connections as described in [2].
 However, Contrail configuration API has no encryption enabled, but is exposed on public endpoint.
 Contrail Web UI has SSL enabled, but uses self-signed certificate by default.
 Fuel Contrail plugin should inherit SSL/TLS settings from Fuel UI configuration and configure